k-xvin/FreeCrosswordPuzzles-Navigation-Extension/README.md

 # Overview
-This extension adds tab key shortcuts to freecrosswordpuzzles.com.au, similar to the shortcuts found in the nytimes crosswords.
+Adds keyboard navigation hotkeys to crosswords on https://freecrosswordpuzzles.com.au.

-* Tab to move forward a clue
+* Tab/Enter to move forward a clue
-* Shift + Tab to move backwards a clue
+* Shift + Tab/Enter to move backward a clue

 # Build for Firefox